11 Major New Snow Leopard Features

 In Snow Leopard, Apple finally cleans up OS X's Services menu.
 That menu has been around forever, but its implementation has been surprisingly awkward.
 To access it, you had to go to the Application -> Services menu.
 And when you did so, you had to navigate through a long lists of available services--some built into the operating system by Apple, others added by third-party vendors, many of them irrelevant to whatever it is you were doing.
-With Snow Leopard, Services promises to become way more usable: it's sensitive to context: when you open it, only those services relevant to what you're doing or the app you're using should show up.
+With Snow Leopard, Services promises to become way more usable: it's accessible from a contextual menu; right-click and there it is.
+And it's supposed to be sensitive to context: when you open it, only those services relevant to what you're doing or the app you're using should show up.

 The new version of Apple's QuickTime multimedia architecture in Snow Leopard is called QuickTime X. It features a radically redesigned QuickTime Player application, which some people will love--and many others will hate.
 Users of QuickTime Pro will discover that the old QuickTime Player application has been moved to their Mac's Utilities folder.
 It's nice that Apple kept the old one around, since the new QuickTime Player can't do many tasks QuickTime Player 7 could.
 We'll be posting an in-depth look at QuickTime X shortly, so stay tuned.